A Family of Instanton-Invariants for Four-Manifolds and Their Relation to Khovanov Homology: Haydys--Witten homology

-To understand the interaction between the instanton grading and the differential $d_v$, observe that $p_1(\ad E)$ is a conserved four-form current.
-We can consider the associated charge at any time $s \in \R_s$:
+To understand the interaction between the instanton grading and the differential ${\rm d}_v$, observe that $p_1(\ad E)$ is a conserved four-form current.
+We can consider the associated charge at any time $s \in \R_s$,

 Although the integrand is conserved, the current density may disappear at boundaries and non-compact ends of $W^4$ as we follow the flow along $\R_s$.
-The difference in instanton number between the start and end point $s\to \pm \infty$ of a Haydys-Witten instanton is given by Stokes' theorem.
+The difference in instanton number between the start and end point $s\to \pm \infty$ of a Haydys--Witten instanton is given by Stokes' theorem,

-The right hand side is a sum over all boundaries and non-compact ends of $M^5$, except the ones at $s=\pm \infty$ (which appear on the left hand side).
+The right-hand side is a sum over all boundaries and non-compact ends of $M^5$, except the ones at $s=\pm \infty$ (which appear on the left-hand side).
 Each end contributes with its own instanton number, or more precisely the instanton number associated to the pullback of $E$ to $\del_i M$.

-In conclusion, the differential $d_v$ generally doesn't preserve the grading on $CF_{\theta\/}^\bullet$ and con\-se\-quent\-ly there is no $\mathbb{Z}$-grading on $HF_{\theta\/}(W^4)$.
-However, the topology of the pullback bundles at ends of $M^5$ may arguably be viewed as part of the boundary data $\mathfrak{b}$, so the change in $P$-grading is ultimately controlled by the interplay of all the boundary conditions that are imposed on the Haydys-Witten instantons.
-For example, one could choose to only take into account Haydys-Witten instantons for which $\Delta P$ is fixed, such that $d_v$ has a fixed degree $\Delta P$.
+In conclusion, the differential ${\rm d}_v$ generally doesn't preserve the grading on $CF_{\theta}^\bullet$ and con\-se\-quent\-ly there is no $\mathbb{Z}$-grading on $HF_{\theta}\bigl(W^4\bigr)$.
+However, the topology of the pullback bundles at ends of $M^5$ may arguably be viewed as part of the boundary data $\mathfrak{b}$, so the change in $P$-grading is ultimately controlled by the interplay of all the boundary conditions that are imposed on the Haydys--Witten instantons.
+For example, one could choose to only take into account Haydys--Witten instantons for which $\Delta P$ is fixed, such that ${\rm d}_v$ has a fixed degree $\Delta P$.